 From Ruskin’s view there’s another pleasant walk down the radical steps to the River Lune.

-Eating Out: There are plenty of restaurants, pubs and cafes to enjoy a snack or a drink.
+There are plenty of restaurants, pubs and cafes to enjoy a snack or a drink.

 Kirkby Lonsdale even has its own brewery where you can try their craft beers at their Royal Barn bar in the town.

 Additionally, the town has always had a reputation for quality independent shops lining the main streets in the centre.

 For the artistic visitor: